Campfire-Connections/campfire-connections-platform/README.md

 ### Dashboards & Widgets

-Portal dashboards share a modular widget system defined in `core/widgets.py`.
-Each dashboard view returns a collection of widget objects (tables, charts, action lists, etc.) that are rendered as responsive cards inside `pages/templates/base/dashboard.html`.
-To add a new card, instantiate the appropriate widget (e.g. `TableWidget`, `ChartWidget`, `TextWidget`) in the dashboard view’s `get_dashboard_widgets` method and pass it the data/queryset you want to surface.
+Portal dashboards share a modular widget system defined in `core/widgets.py` and centralized in `core/dashboard_registry.py`.
+Each portal key lists default widgets that the matching dashboard view automatically renders as responsive cards inside `pages/templates/base/dashboard.html`.
+Views only need to implement small provider methods (e.g. `get_leader_metrics_widget`) that return the payload required by each widget class.
+Per-user preferences (hidden widgets/layout JSON) are stored in `core.models.dashboard.DashboardLayout`, so we can hide/show cards per portal as soon as a UI is wired up.
+Shared data helpers in `core/dashboard_data.py` keep widget feeds cached and reusable.

 ### Organization